The Best Winter Soups to Keep You Warm All Season

 A close-up of hearty chili with red kidney beans, ground meat, and a thick tomato-based sauce, served in a white bowl.

-• Ingredients: Ground turkey or chicken (or go meatless with lentils), beans, tomatoes, spices.
+• Ingredients: Ground turkey or chicken (or lentils for a meatless option), beans, tomatoes, and warm spices.

 Creamy Salmon Chowder